-Call during office hours while you’re in a quiet place (no background noise) and can talk with no interruptions.
+Call at a good time during office hours while you’re in a quiet place (no background noise) and can talk with no interruptions.
 Start by introducing yourself and ask if they have the unit you want in the timeframe in which you’re looking to move.
 If so, ask the rent price, move-in availability and if it’s available to show.

 If the unit you want is unavailable to move-in or show, ask if they have an idea of when it will be and if there are any other options close to that unit.

 Next, ask the questions from your list.
 Confirm the application process, security deposit costs and fees.
 Although you can wait to ask these questions when you visit the property, it’s better to ask upfront to avoid visiting a place that is not in line with what you want.

 What if you called and didn’t get an answer?
 Leave a voicemail speaking clearly and concisely with your name, number, date, time of your call and the type of unit you’re seeking.
 Most complexes will return your call within 24 to 48 hours.
 Be sure to follow up after that timeframe and keep your list of questions handy for future reference.

 Still interested in the apartment?
 Let them know you want to visit.
 To set an appointment, make sure you know your availability first.
 Choose days and times that are convenient for you.
 Have a few options just in case one or more of the times you’re available are already booked.
 Once you have agreed on a time, verify the details and write them down.